VPeti1/CW-I/README.md

 ## It can clean your computer

 # OS requirements
-## OS: Windows 10 1990 for regular operation Windows 11 for best operation
+## OS: Windows 10 1990 or above for regular operation Windows 11 for best operation

 # Additional repositories
 ## https://github.com/VPeti1/CWCare-I